tekumara/notes/pyright.md

 * `off` = all type-checking rules are disabled, but Python syntax and semantic errors are still reported
 * `basic` = can be used to ease into type checking on existing code-bases.
 Doesn't check for some things that mypy does, like [incompatible overrides](https://mypy.readthedocs.io/en/stable/common_issues.html#incompatible-overrides).
-* `strict` = recommended starting point for new code-bases.
+* `strict` = new code-bases should use this.
 Will error when type hints are missing from functions.
 Finds a lot of things mypy doesn't.

 See [configOptions.ts](https://github.com/microsoft/pyright/blob/978baa47a55f056523174a00c11f3301a27e7062/server/src/common/configOptions.ts#L257) for the specific rules turned on and their level (eg: warning/error) for each mode.